-Cardmembers have to sign up every quarter in order to receive the 5% cash back bonus on rotating categories but Chase will give you the points even if you sign up at the end of the enrollment period (approximately 2 weeks before the start of the next quarter).
+Cardmembers have to sign up every quarter in order to receive the 5% cash back bonus on rotating categories, but Chase will give you the points even if you sign up at the end of the enrollment period (approximately two weeks before the start of the next quarter).
 So, you will be earning more cash back on previous purchases in bonus categories if you forgot to sign up early in the quarter.
 Points do not expire so don’t be afraid to wait for a larger payout.
 The Chase Freedom® Card is a straightforward cash back credit card with no annual fee.
-Therefore, it is ideal for the consumer who spends regularly with a credit card but always pays off the balance when the credit card bill arrives.
+Therefore, it is ideal for the consumer who regularly spends with a credit card but always pays off the balance when the credit card bill arrives.
 Rewards and cash back credit cards are rarely beneficial if you tend to carry a balance, in which case a low-interest credit card would be more appropriate.

 "Freedom" and Credit Cards?
 How It's Possible